Infinite time blow-up and slow decay for the six dimensional energy-critical heat equation with self-similarly decaying initial data: Inner problem

+Thanks to \eqref{eq:defoftauA-}, the solution $\phi_\psi$ given by the above proposition is also a solution of the inner problem \eqref{eq:Innerproblem-} for $t_0<t\leq \tau$.
 Although $\psi\in B_{\rm out}^\tau$ is defined up to $t\leq \tau$, the linear theory used in the proof of Proposition \ref{pro:solvinner} requires that the inhomogeneous term is defined for all $t> t_0$.
 For this reason, we used $\mathbf{1}_{t\leq \tau}$ in \eqref{eq:innpro}.
 To prove Proposition \ref{pro:solvinner}, we prepare a norm

 We define $B_{\rm in}^\infty$ by replacing $t_0\leq t\leq \tau$ with $t_0\leq t<\infty$ in \eqref{eq:spaceforinner-}.
 Then, we recall the linear theory developed in \cite{CDM20,WZZ24,WZ25}.

 \begin{lemma} Assume that $t_0\gg1$.
 Let $g(y,t)$ satisfy $\|g\|_*<\infty$ and